lammn224/docker_datalake_platform/minio/README.md

-# MinIO on Docker Compose
+# Distributed MinIO on Docker Compose

 ## Description

+MinIO is a High Performance Object Storage released under GNU Affero General Public License v3.0.
+It is API compatible with Amazon S3 cloud storage service.
+Use MinIO to build high performance infrastructure for machine learning, analytics and application data workloads.

 ## 1. Prerequisites